MicrosoftDocs/VBA-Docs/api/Excel.OLEDBConnection.Connection.md

 ## Remarks

 Setting the **Connection** property does not immediately initiate the connection to the data source.
 You must use the **[Refresh](Excel.OLEDBConnection.Refresh.md)** method to make the connection and retrieve the data.
 When using an offline cube file, set the **[UseLocalConnection](Excel.OLEDBConnection.UseLocalConnection.md)** property to **True** and use the **[LocalConnection](Excel.OLEDBConnection.LocalConnection.md)** property instead of the **Connection** property.

 ## Example

-This example creates a PivotTable cache based on an OLAP provider, and then it creates a PivotTable report based on the cache, at cell A3 on the active worksheet.
+This example creates a PivotTable cache based on an OLAP provider, and then it creates a PivotTable report based on the cache at cell A3 on the active worksheet.

 ```vb
 With ActiveWorkbook.PivotCaches.Add(SourceType:=xlExternal)